-Abbreviation Definition SF 6 Abbreviation for Sulphur Hexafluoride, the most carbon intensive green house gas in the world, used extensively as an electrical insulator since the 1980s when the industry moved away from using oil in mass quantities for health and safety reasons.
-Use of SF 6 prevents fire/explosion from catastrophic failure of plant and reduces the risk of oil pollution incidents on our network but has a global warming potential 22,800 times that of carbon dioxide SPD Abbreviation for ScottishPower Distribution, a wholly owned subsidiary of SP Energy Networks responsible for the distribution of electricity in central and southern Scotland (33kV and below) SPEN Abbreviation for SP Energy Networks, holder of the SPT, SPD and SPM licences awarded by Ofgem, the regulator of the gas and electricity sector SPM Abbreviation for ScottishPower Manweb, a wholly owned subsidiary of SP Energy Networks responsible for the distribution of electricity in North Wales and in Merseyside, Cheshire, and North Shropshire in England (132kV and below) SPT Abbreviation for ScottishPower Transmission, a wholly owned subsidiary of SP Energy Networks responsible for the transmission of electricity in central and southern Scotland (132kV and upwards) SSWG Abbreviation for the Stakeholder Sustainability Working Group, formed by SPEN in 2017 comprising invited SPEN stakeholders and SPEN representatives to guide SPEN Sustainable Networks Business SPEN has identified this as managing our triple bottom line - a process to manage our financial, social and environmental risks, obligations and opportunities.
-These three impacts are sometimes referred to as profits, people and planet ТО Abbreviation for Transmission Operator, permitted to develop, operate and maintain a high voltage system within their own distinct onshore transmission areas.
-These are National Grid Electricity Transmission plc (NGET) for England and Wales, ScottishPower Transmission Limited for southern Scotland and Scottish Hydro Electric Transmission plc for northern Scotland and the Scottish Islands groups Zero Waste An alternative to the traditional linear economy (make, use, dispose), in which resources are kept in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life as opposed to sending to landfill.
-Also referred to as Circular Economy
+Abbreviation Definition SPM Abbreviation for ScottishPower Manweb, a wholly owned subsidiary of SP Energy Networks responsible for the distribution of electricity in North Wales and in Merseyside, Cheshire, and North Shropshire in England (132 kV and below).
+SPT Abbreviation for ScottishPower Transmission, a wholly owned subsidiary of SP Energy Network responsible for the transmission of electricity in central and southern Scotland (132 kV and upwards).
+SSWG Abbreviation for Stakeholder Sustainability Working Group, formed by SPEN in 2017 to guide progress towards becoming a Sustainable Networks Business and comprising of invited SPEN stakeholders and SPEN representatives to guide SPEN.
+Sustainable Networks Business SPEN has sought to define this in our Vision statement.
+We have identified this as managing our triple bottom line - a process to manage our financial, social and environmental risks, obligations and opportunities.
+This approach is sometimes referred to as profits, people and planet. tCO2e tonnes (t) of carbon dioxide (CO 2 ) equivalent (e). ТО Abbreviation for Transmission network Operator, licensed to develop, operate, and maintain a high voltage system within their own distinct onshore transmission areas.
+These are National Grid Electricity Transmission plc (NGET) for England and Wales, ScottishPower Transmission Limited for southern Scotland and Scottish Hydro Electric Transmission plc for northern Scotland and the Scottish Islands groups.
+Zero Waste An alternative to the traditional linear economy (make, use, dispose), in which resources are kept in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life as opposed to sending to landfill.
+Also referred to as Circular Economy.